Vagabottos/Rootlog/Rootlog_V2.md

 ### Riverfolk Company

-The following actions can only be notated on the Riverfolk Company's turn:
+The following action can only be notated on the Riverfolk Company's turn:

 - Set prices
-- Set funds

 Committed funds are not notated, just the actions those funds allow.
 The Riverfolk's Faction Board is its Funds and Payments.
 When using Export, *don't* use the craft notation; just discard the card from the Player Hand.
 Remember: other players buy cards from the Riverfolk's Player Hand, *not* their Faction Board!